Rahul-1607/Credit_card_dashboard/README.md

-Credit_Card_Financial_Dashboard
+<h5>Credit_Card_Financial_Dashboard</h5>

-Credit Card Transaction and Customer Dashboard using Power BI
+**Credit Card Transaction and Customer Dashboard using Power BI**

-Import data to SQL database
+- Import data to SQL database:
-1. Prepare csv file
+  - Prepare CSV file
-2. Create tables in SQL
+  - Create tables in SQL
-3. import csv file into SQL
+  - Import CSV file into SQL
+- Developed an interactive dashboard using transaction and customer data from a SQL database to provide real-time insights.
+- Streamlined data processing and analysis to monitor key performance metrics and trends.
+- Shared actionable insights with stakeholders based on dashboard findings to support decision-making processes.